regimazone/orgmastra/examples/basics/scorers/faithfulness/README.md

 ## Overview

-The Faithfulness metric evaluates how accurately responses adhere to provided context.
-It evaluates:
+The Faithfulness Scorer evaluates how accurately responses adhere to provided context without introducing unsupported claims.
+It analyzes:

-- Factual accuracy of claims
+- Factual accuracy of claims against provided context
-- Presence of unsupported information
+- Detection of unsupported or fabricated information (hallucinations)
-- Context adherence
+- Context adherence and reliability
-- Information reliability
+- Verification of all response claims against source material

 ## Example Structure

 The example includes three scenarios:

-1. High Faithfulness: Testing Tesla Model 3 facts (all claims supported)
+1. **High Faithfulness**: Testing Tesla Model 3 facts where all response claims are supported by context
-2. Mixed Faithfulness: Testing Python history (some unsupported claims)
-3. Low Faithfulness: Testing technology trends (mostly unsupported claims)
+2. **Mixed Faithfulness**: Testing Python programming language where some claims are supported and others are not
+3. **Low Faithfulness**: Testing Mars information where response claims contradict the provided context

 Each scenario demonstrates:

-- Setting up the metric with factual context
+- Setting up the scorer with specific context and model configuration
-- Generating responses to evaluate
+- Providing context arrays for fact verification
-- Measuring claim faithfulness
+- Running faithfulness evaluation on responses
-- Interpreting the results with detailed reasoning
+- Interpreting the results with detailed reasoning about claim support

 ## Expected Output

 The example will output:

-- The context and query for each scenario
+- The provided context, input query, and response for each scenario
-- The generated response
-- The metric score (0-1)
+- The scorer result with:
+  - Score (0-1, where 1 indicates perfect faithfulness to context)
-- Detailed reasoning for the score
+  - Detailed reasoning explaining which claims are supported or unsupported

 ## Key Components

-- `FaithfulnessMetric`: The main metric class for evaluating faithfulness
+- `createFaithfulnessScorer`: Function that creates the faithfulness scorer instance
-- Configuration options:
+- Scorer configuration:
+  - `model`: The language model to use for evaluation (e.g., OpenAI GPT-4)
-  - `context`: Array of context strings
+  - `options.context`: Array of context strings that serve as the source of truth
-  - `scale`: Scale factor for the final score (default: 1)
+  - `options.scale`: Optional scale factor for the final score (default: 1)
+- `scorer.run()`: Method to evaluate input/output pairs for faithfulness
+  - Takes `{ input, output }` where:
+    - `input`: Array of chat messages (e.g., `[{ role: 'user', content: 'question' }]`)
+    - `output`: Response object (e.g., `{ role: 'assistant', text: 'response' }`)
+  - Returns `{ score, reason }` with numerical score and detailed explanation